ProjectOpenSea/seaport/README.md

   11. Perform transfers as part of each execution
       - Use either proxy or Consideration directly to source approvals, depending on the original order type
       - Ignore each execution where `to == from` or `amount == 0` *(NOTE: the current implementation does not perform this last optimization)*

+## Known Limitations
+- As all offer and consideration items are allocated against one another in memory, there are scenarios in which the actual received item amount will differ from the amount specified by the order — notably, this includes items with a fee-on-transfer mechanic.
+Orders that contain items of this nature (or, more broadly, items that have some post-fulfillment state that should be met) should leverage "restricted" order types and route the order fulfillment through a zone contract that performs the necessary checks.
+- As all offer items are taken directly from the offerer and all consideration items are given directly to the named recipient, there are scenarios where those accounts can increase the gas cost of order fulfillment or block orders from being fulfilled outright depending on the item being transferred.
+If the item in question is Ether, a recipient can throw in the payable fallback or even spend excess gas from the submitter.
+Similar mechanics can be leveraged by both offerers and receives if the item in question is a token with a transfer hook or a non-standard token implementation.
+Potential remediations to this category of issue include wrapping Ether as WETH as a fallback if the initial transfer fails and allowing submitters to specify the amount of gas that should be allocated as part of a given fulfillment.
+- As all consideration items are supplied at the time of order creation, dynamic adjustment of recipients or amounts after creation (e.g. modifications to royalty payout info) is not supported.
+A workaround would be to name a zone as a consideration recipient and have the zone compute the intended recipient or amount and use that to relay the item in question, returning any excess to the fulfiller.
+- As all criteria-based items are tied to a particular token, there is no native way to construct orders where items specify cross-token criteria.
+Additionally, each potential identifier for a particular criteria-based item must have the same amount as any other identifier.

 ## Local Development